 Brain Awareness Week (BAW) is the global campaign to increase public awareness about the progress and benefits of brain research, according to the official BAW website.
 During BAW, campaign partners organize creative and innovative activities in their communities to educate and excite people of all ages about the brain and brain research.
-Founded and coordinated by the Dana Alliance for Brain Initiatives and European Dana Alliance for the Brain, BAW's 18th annual celebration will take place in mid-March.
+Founded and coordinated by the Dana Alliance for Brain Initiatives and European Dana Alliance for the Brain, BAW's 20th annual celebration will take place in mid-March.

 Brain Art Contest

-As part of UMPI's Brain Awareness Week activities, a brand new Brain Art Contest for kids will take place during the months of February and March, with community members picking their favorite art pieces during a First Friday exhibit at the Wintergreen Arts Center at 5:30 p.m. on Tuesday, March 19.
+As part of UMPI's Brain Awareness Week activities, a Brain Art Contest for kids in grades K-5 will take place during March, with community members picking their favorite art pieces during a First Friday exhibit at the Wintergreen Arts Center on March 6.

 A winners ceremony will be held at the Campus Center's Multi-Purpose Room as part of the Celebration of the Brain event taking place on March 26.